 - We do not provide perquisites to our executive officers such as club memberships, company cars, or car allowances.
-We offer limited perquisites to executive officers above and beyond the benefits provided to all other employees, such as paid parking. - Our insider trading policy prohibits any director or employee from engaging in pledging and specified hedging activities in Farmer Mac's securities. - We have a stock ownership policy to better align the interests of officers and directors with those of Farmer Mac's stockholders. - We have a "clawback" policy that allows us to recover incentive compensation from current or former executive officers for an accounting restatement, termination of employment for "cause," or an incorrect calculation of a financial measure used to determine the value or amount of incentive compensation. - We evaluate our executive compensation program regularly to ensure that it does not create incentives for employees to take material risks.
+We offer limited perquisites to executive officers above and beyond the benefits provided to all other employees, such as paid parking at our office building located in Washington, D.C. - Our insider trading policy prohibits any director or employee from engaging in pledging and specified hedging activities in Farmer Mac's securities. - We have a stock ownership policy to better align the interests of officers and directors with those of Farmer Mac's stockholders. - We have a "clawback" policy that allows us to recover incentive compensation from current or former executive officers for an accounting restatement, termination of employment for "cause," or an incorrect calculation of a financial measure used to determine the value or amount of incentive compensation. - We evaluate our executive compensation program regularly to ensure that it does not create incentives for employees to take material risks.